Get,

 How prevalent is depression?
 A report on depression published in the Indian Journal of Psychiatric Nursing claimed that an estimated one out of every 20 adults suffers from depression1

 Does depression affect a specific age group?
-Depression can set in anytime and affect anyone regardless of age and gender.
+Depression can set in at times and affect anyone regardless of age and gender.
 However, on average, it appears first during the late teens or mid-20s.
 Moreover, the specific mood disorder is more prevalent in women than in men.

 Medications and psychotherapy are effective for most people with depression.
 Your primary care doctor or psychiatrist can prescribe medications to relieve symptoms.
 However, many people with depression also benefit from seeing a psychiatrist, psychologist or other mental health professional.